-The tool is currently being tested with and improved based on feedback from disaster management practitioners.
-Haze Gazer has the potential to enable Indonesia’s local (BPBD) and national (BNPB) disaster management authorities to target their interventions and to align their efforts with those of affected populations to increase community resilience.
+The dashboard will be tested and improved based on feedback from disaster management practitioners.
+It enables Indonesia’s local (BPBD) and national (BNPB) disaster management authorities to target their interventions and to align their efforts with those of affected populations.
+This targeted and timely approach by national and local disaster management authorities hopes to increase community resilience.

 Alongside the testing and improvement of the tool, Pulse Lab Jakarta will continue to search for alternative digital data sources that can be analysed for greater insights into haze crises.

 The tool itself has four areas for potential growth and expansion.
 First, because haze affects many countries in Southeast Asia, the platform has the potential to be scaled up to a regional tool to inform haze-related humanitarian efforts and to improve regional resilience.
 Second, it can improve in terms of insights, based on the integration of richer data sources, such as data from sensors.

 Third, if Indonesian disaster management authorities agree to publish their operational practices, the platform will capture insights on both operational potential and real-world haze crisis dynamics.
 Finally, the underlying mechanism of Haze Gazer, that is, to collect and mine new digital sources and visualize the insights generated, can be applied to other types of disasters and humanitarian actions.